Rundiz/bootstrap3/README.md

 Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development, created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thornton](https://twitter.com/fat), and maintained by the [core team](https://github.com/orgs/twbs/people) with the massive support and involvement of the community.

-To get started, check out <https://getbootstrap.com/>!
+To get started, check out (original: <https://getbootstrap.com/>, this forked: <https://rundiz.github.io/bootstrap3/>)!

 ### What's new.